SynchronetBBS/sbbs/README.md

 - Use this software at your own risk.
 It's still being developed, and hasn't been thoroughly tested yet.

-- This readme kind of sucks.
-I'll put a better one on the Synchronet Wiki once I'm ready to bring this over to the Synchronet CVS repository.
-	- Things may change quite a bit by the time I do bring this web interface over to the CVS, so try not to get too attached to any customizations that you make in the meantime.
-		- However, if you're an early adopter, I would appreciate your feedback.

 ###Requirements

-- This web interface has only been tested with Synchronet BBS 3.16c.
+- This web interface has been tested with Synchronet BBS 3.16c and 3.17.
 It will probably work with earlier and later versions.

 - The *Files* page of this web interface relies on a script which was introduced *after* the release of Synchronet BBS 3.16c.
 You can grab a copy of *filebase.js* [here](http://cvs.synchro.net/cgi-bin/viewcvs.cgi/*checkout*/exec/load/filebase.js?revision=1.7), and you should place it in your *exec/load/* directory.

 ###Quick start

-I haven't actually tried these instructions on a clean Synchronet BBS installation, but they should work.

-- Back up your Synchronet installation
+- Back up your Synchronet installation (particularly 'ctrl' and 'web')
 - Shut down your BBS
 - Clone [or download an archive of](https://github.com/echicken/synchronet-web-v4/archive/master.zip) this repository to a convenient location
 	- Copy the contents of the downloaded *mods* directory into your local *mods* directory